AaltoSciComp/hpc-examples/ngrams/README.md

 ```

 ## generate.py

-Uses a counts file to generate text based on predictions using the
+Uses a count file to generate text based on predictions using the
 ngrams (for n>=2).
 This doesn't work well and is extremely
 inefficient, but probably everyone can understand what is's doing if
 you make a analogy with how LLMs predict the next word.